A lot of people are still in the dark about this nutrient dense, superfood and have no idea how or when to use it.

 Is quinoa better for you than rice?

-Most definitely a YES: Not only is it more nutritionally dense than rice (even wholegrain rice), it also is MUCH higher in protein and nutrition in general.
-In fact, it is better for you nutritionally than any other grain that you may wish to swap it with, and you can eat it everyday in place of any of your usual carbohydrates of rice, pasta, couscous, bulgar wheat, and white potatoes.
-It is super versatile, has a neutral flavour, and easily soaks up the flavours of other foods, making it perfect to add to soups, casseroles, salads, or pretty much anything you fancy.
+You can eat it this wonderful seed everyday in place of any of your usual carbohydrates of rice, pasta, couscous, bulgar wheat or white potatoes.
+It is super versatile, has a neutral flavour and easily soaks up the flavours of other foods.
+This makes it perfect to add to soups, casseroles, salads or pretty much anything you fancy.

-I eat it in the morning in one of my favorite quinoa breakfast bowls and it really helps give me a boost of brain powder and energy for the day, just like the Incas.
+Try quinoa in one of our delicious, breakfast bowls.
+It really helps give you a boost of brain powder and energy for the day, just like the Incas.

 QUINOA NUTRITIONAL PROFILE

-Quinoa’s carbohydrate content comes in at about mid range, but this is no reason to exclude it from a general low carb diet as it also offers many benefits that other carbohydrates don’t, such as a high protein content and LOTS of nutrients, including fiber, magnesium, phosphorus, zinc, lysine, iron, and a range of B vitamins.
+Quinoa’s carbohydrate content comes in at about mid range, but this is no reason to exclude it from a general low carb diet because it also offers many benefits that other carbohydrates don’t.
+These include having high protein content and LOTS of nutrients, including fibre, magnesium, phosphorus, zinc, lysine, iron and a range of B vitamins.

 Nutritional value of 1 cup of cooked quinoa (185G)